Portfolio Beta Calculator

 Note that we get a wide range of allocation possibilities for our beta.
 For a SPY allocation of 2.5% and the rest of the portfolio into BLV, we would bring positive returns in case of a market crash because of negative portfolio beta.

 As a final comment, we can reduce our unsystematic risk by acquiring the asset at a discounted price.
-That can be obtained through the discounted cash flow model.
+That can be obtained through the discounted cash flow calculator.

 Why should I care about the beta of my portfolio?